voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 In the future, [service workers are going to be used instead of background scripts](https://developer.chrome.com/extensions/migrating_to_service_workers) as part of Google Chrome extensions.
 This change is part of a set of changes that are tracked under [Manifest version 3](https://developer.chrome.com/extensions/migrating_to_manifest_v3) for extensions.

-This background script in particular, has a [`chrome.runtime.onMessage` listener registered](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/shell-chrome/src/background.js#L79-L96) that can be used by any process that is part of the extension.
+This background script, in particular, has a [`chrome.runtime.onMessage` listener registered](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/shell-chrome/src/background.js#L79-L96) that can be used by any process that is part of the extension.
 Here it's only used by `detector.js`, so its code is not large:

 ```js
 // shell-chrome/src/backgroound.js